 Maryland Poison Center Celebrates National Poison Prevention Week

-Since 1962, the third week of March has been celebrated by presidential decree as National Poison Prevention Week (NPPW), providing poison centers across the country — including the Maryland Poison Center (MPC) — an opportunity to raise awareness about the dangers of poisonings and highlight steps that everyone can take to prevent them.
+Since 1962, the third full week of March has been celebrated by presidential decree as National Poison Prevention Week (NPPW), providing poison centers across the country — including the Maryland Poison Center (MPC) — an opportunity to raise awareness about the dangers of poisonings and highlight steps that everyone can take to prevent them.
 This year, NPPW will be observed March 20-26.
 The theme is Here for the Ages as poison centers have been around for more than 60 years, and they support people in every decade of life.

-According to the Centers for Disease Control and Prevention (CDC), poisoning is the leading cause of injury death in the U.S., with most of these deaths caused by drug and medication misuse and abuse.
+According to the Centers for Disease Control and Prevention (CDC), poisoning is the leading cause of unintentional injury death in the U.S., with most of these deaths caused by drug and medication misuse and abuse.
 The MPC — part of the Department of Pharmacy Practice and Science (PPS) at the University of Maryland School of Pharmacy — is a 24-hour telephone service that offers free, fast, and confidential expert advice about poisonings and overdoses.
-It has provided poisoning treatment advice, education, and prevention services to individuals living across the state of Maryland since 1972, and is certified by the American Association of Poison Control Centers (AAPCC) as a regional poison center.
+It has provided poisoning treatment advice, education, and prevention services to individuals living across the state of Maryland since 1972 and is certified by the American Association of Poison Control Centers (AAPCC) as a regional poison center.
 In 2022, it is celebrating 50 years of expert care.

 “The MPC, along with the nation’s other 54 poison centers, is committed to safeguarding the health and well-being of every American through proactive poison prevention and free, confidential, and expert medical services,” says Bruce Anderson, PharmD, DABAT, FAACT, executive director of the MPC and professor in PPS.
 “The Center is staffed 24/7 by pharmacists and nurses who are certified as specialists in poison information and uniquely trained to help individuals who have been exposed to a poison or have questions about a potential poisoning.”

 Although children younger than six years old are involved in approximately one-third of the calls received by the MPC, teens, adults, and seniors are also at risk for poisoning.
 To help prevent poisonings in your home, follow these tips from the MPC:

 - Program the Poison Center phone number in your cell phone.
 Your local poison center can be reached anywhere in the United States by dialing 1-800-222-1222.
 You can also text the word “poison” to 797979 to receive the Poison Center’s contact information.
-Save this contact and share it with your friends.
+Save this contact and share it with your friends and family.

 - Read and follow directions on the label before using medicines and household products.